StemTBioinf/UNIX/index.md

 <details><summary>For specialists please explain ;-)</summary>
 <p>
+Do not try to understand that during the course.
+We do not have time for that.
 <pre><code class="bash">history | tail -n2 | head -n1 | perl -lane 'shift(@F); print join(" ", @F);' > Gapdh.gtf.log
 </code></pre>
 </p>